webstack-builders/webstackbuilders.com/web/README.md

 Gatsby uses Webpack config in `gatsby-config` for the `gatsby-plugin-root-import` plugin to specify the relative path mappings.
 ESLint uses `tsconfig.json` for the mappings, so the relative paths have to be maintained in both places :(

-## TypeScript and Gatsby Config Files
+## Using TypeScript in Gatsby Config Files

-See the [readme file](gatsby/README.md) in the gatsby directory for info on using TypeScript with Gatsby config files.
+See the [readme file](gatsby/README.md) in the `gatsby` directory for info on using TypeScript with Gatsby config files.

-## @TODO:
+## GraphQL TypeGen

+`gatsby-plugin-typegen` is used to automatically generate types for GraphQL queries so they can be used for typing props and query hooks.
+It runs on the `build` command or is kept updated when the dev server is ran.

+## Plugins to install and configure:

 ### gatsby-plugin-google-gtag